duyquang6/gintoki/README.md

 # Gintoki - a best practice for handling high traffic read only service
 This project practice service which only read database.
 So how to scale up this to 1m req/min ?
 By using local caching and kafka to evict local cache explicitly.
 But it's very hard to deal with inconsistent caching.
 A multilocking mechanism by key is also a must in this project.
-It's written by Go and inspired by DDD design.
-And I believe this approach can scale up to 1m req/sec if it behind an L4 proxy
+It's written by Go and inspired by [DDD](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) and [Hexagonal Architecture design](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749).
+I believe this approach can scale up to 1m req/sec if it behind an L4 proxy
 ## Components
 There is 3 component in Gintoki:
 - A GRPC endpoint which allow callin GRPC traffic, serve high throughput endpoint